COMP

 What the Insiders Are Doing (and Not Doing)

 Zero open-market purchases.
 Zero open-market sales.
 Every insider transaction over the past 90 days was tied to option exercises and the automatic tax withholding that accompanies them.
 CEO Robert Reffkin exercised options on 1.15 million shares in early February and had 638,797 shares disposed at $11.98 per share ($7.65 million) to cover taxes.
 CFO Scott Wahlers and Chief Legal Officer Ethan Glass ran smaller versions of the same playbook in March.
 This is routine compensation mechanics, not a signal.
 The more telling detail is the absence of voluntary buying at $7.85 when the consensus target sits at $13.25.
-If insiders believed the stock was a steal at these levels, they could buy on the open market.
+If insiders believed the stock was a bargain here, they could buy on the open market.
 They haven't.

 The Wall Street Split